testl0/current-time-bringer/README.md

 - 1.21.3
 - 1.21.4

-For other versions, compatibility is not guaranteed.
+For other versions, compatibility cannot be guaranteed.

+## License

+The data pack is licensed under the BSD 3-Clause License.
+For more information, see [LICENSE](https://github.com/testl0/current-time-bringer/blob/main/LICENSE).